Gordian split links in the Gehring ropelength problem: An isotopically Gordian split link exists

 \endgroup We have constructed $L$ to be a thick link, but have not yet shown that $L$ is thickly embedded.
 The open radius-$\tfrac{1}{2}$ normal disk bundles around $A^1$, $A^2$ and $M$ are obviously embedded.
-To see that the open radius-$\tfrac{1}{2}$ normal disk bundle around $C$ is embedded, we need to check that the segment $b$ is $\mathcal{C}^{1,2}$.
+To see that the open radius-$\tfrac{1}{2}$ normal disk bundle around $C$ is embedded, we need to check that the curvature of the segment $b$ is bounded above by $2$.
 This is true.
-In fact, all of $\mathcal{G}$ is $\mathcal{C}^{1,2}$.
-We omit a proof as it is cumbersome and not very interesting.
-Numerical calculations show that the curvature of $\partial\mathcal{G}$ peaks at the points $P$ and $V$ where it is around $1.51$.
+In fact, the curvature of all of $\partial \mathcal{G}$ is bounded above by $2$.
+We omit a proof as it is not very interesting.
+Up to that detail, we have proven the following.

-\begin{thm}[A $4$-component Gordian split link exists] There exist $4$-component thickly embedded links that are Gordian split links as thick links (and hence a fortiori as thickly embedded links). \end{thm} The difference between the lower bound we derived in section \ref{A lower bound on ropelength needed to split some thick links} and the length of our constructed configuration $L$ is less than $0.08\%$ of $\len(L)$.
+\begin{thm}[A $4$-component Gordian split link exists] There exist $4$-component thickly embedded links that are Gordian split links as thick links (and hence a fortiori as thickly embedded links). \end{thm} The difference between the lower bound we derived in \subsectref{subsection: A lower bound on ropelength needed to split some thick links} and the length of our constructed configuration $L$ is less than $0.08\%$ of $\len(L)$.
 While it is unlikely that $L$ can be shortened much, it is highly likely that the lower bound of $8\pi+6$ from \propref{proposition: lower bound on splitting four component link} can be significantly improved.
 A careful examination of the proof of \propref{proposition: lower bound on splitting four component link} shows that we never needed to assume that the distances between $A^1$ and $C$ and between $A^2$ and $C$ stay at least $1$ throughout the homotopy.
 In fact, we have not even used that $A^1$ and $A^2$ stay disjoint from $C$.
 We only needed that $(A^1,A^2,M)$ and $(M,C)$ stay thick links throughout the homotopy of $L$.